aws-samples/the-aws-step-functions-workshop/content/module-13/step-5/index.en.md

 ### Nested Express Workflow

-Instead, we’re now charged for the Express Workflow.
+Instead, you're now charged for the Express Workflow.
 Let us assume that each Express Workflow invocation runs for an average of 11,300ms and does not use more than 64-MB of memory.

 **Duration cost** = `(Avg billed duration ms / 100) * price per 100 ms`
 **Execution cost** = `$0.000001 per request`